Self

 I'm still paying off student loans to a mediocre school from which I learned nothing.

-I realize now, as an adult, that if I had put more into the experience, I probably would have gotten more out of it, but there'snly so much you can ask of a kid that age in regards to being proactive.
-With hindsight being 20/20, I can clearly see that the professors with whom I had classes weren't very engaging unless, of course, you kissed their ass and told them that the couple of books they self-published were fantastic but unfortunately, I'm missing the kiss-a** gene.
+I realize now, as an adult, that if I had put more into the experience, I probably would have gotten more out of it, but there's so much you can ask of a kid that age in regards to being proactive.
+With hindsight being 20/20, I can clearly see that the professors with whom I had classes weren't very engaging unless, of course, you kissed their butt and told them that the couple of books they self-published were fantastic but unfortunately, I'm missing that gene.

 However, I missed my initial deadline for grad school because the professor I was counting on to write one of my recommendations forgot.
 She actually shrugged her shoulders and said, "Oops" when I reminded her of the deadline date.
 And this was supposed to be one of UNH's "finest" professors.
 So fine in fact, she's still employed there.
 Good thing for tenure, huh?

-Since graduating over a decade ago, I've tried, on many occasions, especially every time a student loan came in, to figure out exactly what I got out of my education at the University of New Hampshire.
+Since graduating over a decade ago, I've tried, on many occasions, especially every time a student loan came in, to figure out exactly what I got out of my education.
 Each and every time I come back to the same conclusion: Nothing.